thomastay/personal-blog/content/Dear-recruiter-your-email-is-not-interesting.md

 I want to end this rant by remembering the human.
 Look, ${Nice recruiter}, I'm sure you're a nice person.
 I'm sure that if we were to meet in person, I'd be happy to drink a beer, eat a meal, or just chat about random stuff with you.

 This isn't about you, and my criticism isn't personal.
-If anything, I hope that this encourages you to change the email template you have to at least be more humanizing.
+If anything, I hope that this encourages you to change the email template you have.
 Because your email currently isn't very nice.

 Look, I even called you Nice Recruiter!
 And I mean it with no hint of sarcasm.
 Every recruiter has been nice, polite, and respectful, which is why I feel like I should reply.
 But I just can't, because your email is so soulless and so devoid of anything to reply to.